sscots/jqjs/README.md

 THIS IS A COPY of https://github.com/mwh/jqjs but provides it as an npm package for use with npm

+In addition, this package contains the additional features below that do not exist in the original
+- round()
+- test() (Regular Expressions)

 ---

 jqjs is a JavaScript implementation of the [jq] query language.
 It